antmicro/jetson-nano-baseboard/linux-patches/alliedvision-driver-patching-guide-xavier-nx-jp5.0.2.md

 > Note 2.
 The Xavier NX can support a maximum of 12 total CSI lanes at once, even though the baseboard exposes a total of 14 lanes at the camera connections.
 Keep in mind this limit when customising the configuration as it is not possible to run all cameras ports at their maximum supported lanes at once.

+> Note 3.
+The CSI lanes connecting the FFC #1 (J6) Left Camera to the xaiver NX are at CSI port index 6, but for bus-routing purposes the port definition inside 'tegra-capture-vi' and 'avt_csi2' in the device-tree should be set to index 5 for this camera.

 ### Included configurations